 - Took a Level in Kindness: At the end of volume 7, she's still fairly stoic and has high standards for Asuna, but she's a bit more respectful of her daughter's decisions.

 - Well-Intentioned Extremist:

 - Kyouko's intentions to have an Arranged Marriage for Asuna and her transferring to a prep school from the SAO survivors school are to ensure a bright future for her own daughter.
-Fortunately, when Asuna shows her the virtual world, Kyouko realizes how wrong her plans were.
+Fortunately, when Asuna shows her the virtual world, Kyouko realizes that her plans were too extreme.